lino-framework/lino/docs/ref/settings.rst

   If this is `True`, Lino will write more debugging info about the models and reports.

-.. setting:: REMOTE_USER

-  To be used only for development server.
-Simulates

 .. setting:: BYPASS_PERMS

    If this is `True`, Lino won't apply any user permission checks.